- Access to University Facilities

 The Jeanne Clery Law is the name given to the crime and security provisions of the 1998 Higher Education Act Amendments

-Moravian College and Moravian Theological Seminary is a welcoming community that embraces and values the diversity of all members of the campus community.
+Moravian University and Moravian Theological Seminary is a welcoming community that embraces and values the diversity of all members of the campus community.
 We accept the uniqueness of all individuals, and we cultivate an environment that respects, affirms, and defends the dignity of each member of our community.

-Moravian College and Moravian Theological Seminary does not discriminate against any person based on actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, veteran status, mental or physical disability, use of guide or support animals and/or mechanical aids, or any other basis protected by applicable federal, state, or local laws.
+Moravian University and Moravian Theological Seminary does not discriminate against any person based on actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, veteran status, mental or physical disability, use of guide or support animals and/or mechanical aids, or any other basis protected by applicable federal, state, or local laws.

 Approved by President’s Council 2/11/2014

-Inquiries related specifically to issues of sex discrimination may be directed to Leah Naso Breisch, Title IX Coordinator and Compliance Officer, Moravian College, Bethlehem, Pennsylvania 18018 (610-861-1529).
+Inquiries related specifically to issues of sex discrimination may be directed to Leah Naso Breisch, Title IX Coordinator and Compliance Officer, Moravian University, Bethlehem, Pennsylvania 18018 (610-861-1529).
 Information concerning complaint procedures may be found here.

 Inquiries concerning the application of these laws may also be directed to the U.S. Department of Education, Office for Civil Rights, 100 Penn Square East, Suite 515, Philadelphia, PA 19107-3323, Phone: 215-656-8541, Fax: 215-656-8605, Email: OCR.Philadelphia@ed.gov.